Want To Contribute?

 Originality.
 Anything published before will not be accepted.
-However, with some topics, there are only so many ways to explain them, so we can accepted repurposed content at times (it’s still not word for word though).
+However, with some topics, there are only so many ways to explain them.
+That said, we do accept repurposed content at times (not word for word, however).

 Understand Our Audience.
 Our readership is comprised of aspiring and active food entrepreneurs – from culinary students to CEO’s – who seek ideas, inspiration, and actionable advice.
-In essence, anyone who knows how to cook or bake comes to our platform to learn how to monetize their talent in various ways.
+In essence, anyone who knows how to cook or bake comes to our platform to learn how to monetize their experience and expertise in various ways.

 Actionable.
 Our main requirement is that your article provides useful and actionable advice to our audience.

 Clear & Concise.
-We don’t have word requirements, but articles tend to be 600-1200 words and interviews tend to be 1500-2500 words.
+We don’t have a strict word requirements, but articles tend to be 500-800 words and interviews tend to be 1500-2500 words.
 No matter the length, the information should be detailed without sounding repetitive.